OpenFreeEnergy/openfe/docs/guide/setup/defining_protocols.rst

 In addition to the ``.default_settings()`` method, some protocols provide an ``_adaptive_settings`` method.
-This method generates recommended settings based on the input :class:`.ChemicalSystem`\s and, where required, the :class:`.AtomMapping`.
+This method generates recommended settings based on properties of the input :class:`.ChemicalSystem`\s and, where required, the :class:`.AtomMapping`.

 For example::